boldare/boldare-tech/content/posts/2018-10-30_Docker-dev-and-prod-ready-setup-for-SPA-app.md

 As you can see, it's changed a lot from `dev` version, so nothing could be passed up to our base `docker-compose.yml` file.
 Now we'll be using the build process rather than a ready-made image from Docker Hub and [nginx](http://nginx.org/) to serve our app.
 Of course, you could also use [Apache](https://httpd.apache.org/) or another HTTP server.
-Our service is called `client`, just as in `dev` setup, because we're building this same app in another configuration, we won't break our networks connection (for example [using service name rather than IPs](https://docs.docker.com/docker-cloud/apps/service-links/#using-service-and-container-names-as-hostnames)).
+Our service is called `client`, just as in `dev` setup, because we're building this same app in another configuration, we won't break our network connection (for example [using service name rather than IPs](https://docs.docker.com/docker-cloud/apps/service-links/#using-service-and-container-names-as-hostnames)).
 Let's take a closer look at it:

 * `build:` - here we're specifying our build process, how we would create our image for our production containers,
   * `context:` - we're passing, that context for your build is the root application directory (information for Docker daemon), so we're going one level up.
 By default, Docker will be looking for Dockerfile here, but we'll specify it below.
-  * `dockerfile:` - directly path to your Dockerfile,
+  * `dockerfile:` - direct path to your Dockerfile,
-* `ports` - this same as above, but now with another environment variable `NGINX_PORT` which we'll set up later,
+* `ports` - same as above, but now with another environment variable `NGINX_PORT` which we'll set up later,
 * `restart:` - container restart policy.
-We won't our production to be down for a long time due to some mistakes or not to start after server restart - `unless-stopped` will cover it for us, containers will be restarted always, except for the moment when we'll stop them manually (e.g. `docker-compose stop`).
-I don't recommend it on our dev machines, because it'll start always with our operating system and sometimes you also didn't code, so free up your resources.
+We don't want our production to be down for a long time due to some mistakes or not to start after server restart - `unless-stopped` will cover it for us, containers will be restarted always, except for the moment when we'll stop them manually (e.g. `docker-compose stop`).
+I don't recommend it on our dev machines, because it'll start always with our operating system and sometimes you don't want to code, so free up your resources.

 This basic `docker-compose.prod.yml` **didn't handle everything, but it's really good to start for production setup** (or good skeleton for it).
 For example, here we didn't handle HTTPS connection on 443 port (but it's easy to add, don't worry #trueStory).

 Now let's build our `.env` file for production.
-But wait, we already have such a file `.env` - and **it's wrong**!
+But wait, we already have a file named `.env` - and **it's wrong**!
 For many reasons, as an example security, you shouldn't keep `.env` files in the repository.
 It's really easy to change them between deploys without changing any code and also it's very often to store in them some keys that couldn't be public.
 They should show us what it's necessary for the application to work on a particular environment, but it should be completed manually (**especially for private keys!**).